 Often, attorneys for debtors will work with creditors as tactical negotiators to reduce a debt payment on outstanding judgments or to design payments that are more manageable.

-The number one objective is to get any agreement in writing before a debtor begins making any payments to a creditor.
+The number one objective of negotiating a judgment settlement is to get any agreement in writing before a debtor begins making any payments to a creditor.
 This protects both parties and sets up clear requirements for both until the debt is repaid, such as the amount of each payment, the frequency of payments, the date of each payment, and the method of each payment.

 Make sure the agreement spells out these and other crucial terms of the settlement.
 Once the final payment is made, the debtor should file a Satisfaction of Judgment, which is a public document indicating that the matter has been closed.

 It is better to settle a debt before judgment if possible, while the parties are still in control of the terms of their settlement.
 The fact that a creditor went through the trouble and expense to sue a debtor means they think the debtor has income or assets worth pursuing.
 On top of that, after the rendering of a judgment, a creditor has added attorneys’ fees and court costs to the amount already owed.
 This makes collecting a judgment in Texas from the already-burdened debtor even harder.

 Therefore, it’s preferable – often for both sides – to work with an attorney to negotiate a discounted debt, in return for a lump-sum payment.

 If a large payment isn’t financially possible, a stipulated judgment allows the debtor to pay in monthly installments, shielding the debtor from garnishment, levies, and liens on the debtor’s property.
 The creditor also benefits from the security of knowing that payments will be routine, and the creditor will not have to aggressively pursue the debtor’s assets (which can be additionally costly and time-consuming).